COMBINE-lab/RapMap/README.md

 # OK, that's fast, but is it accurate?

 Again, we're too early in development for a comprehensive benchmark or answer to this question.
 However, in the above mentioned synthetic dataset (generated *with* sequencing errors), the true location of origin of the read appears in the hits returned by RapMap > 97% of the time.
+For significantly more details on the accuracy and the quasi-mapping algorithm, see [this](http://robpatro.com/blog/?p=260) blog post.

 # Caveats